willemw12/get_iplayer_downloader/README.md

 Want to group downloaded episodes by their specific category or by week?

 File ./extra/get\_iplayer\_post\_subdir.py is a get\_iplayer post-processing script.
 It is an extension to the get\_iplayer "subdir" output option.
 It requires get\_iplayer\_downloader and it does not update the download location recorded in the (localfiles) download history.
 The script supports additional formatting fields (categorymain, categorysub, week) in the subdirectory names.
-Field <categorymain\> is the same as <category\> from get\_iplayer.
+Field \<categorymain\> is the same as field \<category\> from get\_iplayer.
 For more information, run:

     ./extra/get_iplayer_post_subdir.py --help

 The script is installed in /usr/share/get\_iplayer\_downloader/scripts or in /usr/local/share/get\_iplayer\_downloader/scripts.

-To configure it, put for example in ~/.get\_iplayer/presets/tv:
+To configure get\_iplayer to use this script, put for example in ~/.get\_iplayer/presets/tv:

     command /usr/local/share/get_iplayer_downloader/scripts/get_iplayer_post_subdir.py --categories="<categories>" --dir="<dir>" --filename="<filename>" --force --subdir-format="bbc.<week>/<categorymain>_<categorysub>/<longname>"